-7.3 Command and Control
+7.4 Command and Control

-- 7.3.1 The M.C.G. is responsible for the emergency coordination and the implementation of any protective actions required with the City. - 7.3.2 The Incident Commander (I.C.) will be responsible for the coordination of all emergency site team activities and reporting through the appropriate command at the M.E.O.C
+- 7.4.1 The M.C.G. is responsible for the emergency coordination and the implementation of any protective actions required with the City.
+Support from Durham Region may be requested at any time. - 7.4.2 The Incident Commander (I.C.) will be responsible for the coordination of all emergency site team activities and reporting through the appropriate command at the M.E.O.C